Please note that this article may contain affiliate links. You can read my full disclosure at the bottom of the page.

 Watch out for your styling tools!
 Curling irons, blow dryers, and flat irons can all cause gray hair to yellow.

-Try to refrain from heat tools every so often, if you can.
-I prefer my hair straight, so letting it air dry isn’t my favorite option (I get crazy waves and frizz), but it is the healthier option, for sure!
+Try to refrain from using heat tools if you can.
+I prefer my hair straight, so letting it air dry isn’t my favorite option, but it is the healthier option, for sure!

 This is a hard one to avoid if you live in a large city.
 The best I can tell you is to keep your hair relatively clean and to avoid heavy styling products (like mousses and gels) that attract pollutants.